superfaceai/spec/map-spec.md

 None: `none`

-Default security scheme if no other {HTTPSecurityRequirement} is provided.
+Default security scheme if no other {HTTPSecurity} is provided.
 Explicitly signifies public endpoints.

 ```example
 GET "/public-endpoint" {